rafael-santiago/hefesto/COMPILING.md

 If you're on Windows use: build.bat

-Ok, I forgot...
-Before edit the header src/types.h, adjusting the macro HEFESTO_TGT_OS to your current platform.
-The allowed values are: ``HEFESTO_LINUX``, ``HEFESTO_FREEBSD``, ``HEFESTO_WINDOWS``.

-The both commands will compile and linking the application, it will run the tests and so use the Hefesto to install the Hefesto ;)
+Both commands will compile and linking the application, it will run the tests and so use the Hefesto to install the Hefesto ;)

 The installation is pretty straightforward just follow the steps.